 Demand for help not only continues but has grown as a result of the serious economic strain surrounding the pandemic since February 2020.
 Services and programs at most shelters and rescue groups have changed dramatically, but they have not stopped.
 We are helping these groups and shelters pivot and plow ahead while taking advantage of online tools and the unusual bounty of foster homes.

-Along the way, we are seeing and helping sculpt many new, unique, and innovative protocols.
+Along the way, we are helping sculpt many new, unique, and innovative protocols.
 We want to share them with you along with our recommendations for operating safely and effectively in a shelter environment during the COVID-19 crisis.
 All of these suggestions can be adjusted to fit your particular team, facility, and circumstances.

 Before making any decisions, be sure to consult local health authority guidelines as well as Centers for Disease Control and Prevention (CDC) information on COVID-19.